The-Standard-Organization/ADotNet/README.md

     feedsToUse: 'select'
 ```

-The problem with the YAML code above, is that it's not that easy to remember.
-Even while I'm starting right at it right now, I just can't seem to remember `DotNetCoreCLI@2` and what does all of this means to someone who is a full-stack engineer trying to get off the ground as soon, easy and as fast as possible? here's how the very same code above would look like in ADotNet:
+The problem with the above YAML code is that it's not that easy to remember.
+Even while I'm starting at it right now, I just can't seem to remember `DotNetCoreCLI@2` and what does all of this means to someone who is a full-stack engineer trying to get off the ground as soon, easy and as fast as possible?
+Here's how the very same code above would look like in ADotNet:

 ```csharp
   new DotNetExecutionTask